NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/features.md

 1. [WIP] Ability to verify animations/transitions through video/images; please refer to [frame-comparer](https://github.com/SvetoslavTsenov/frame-comparer)

-TODO: Describe each feature in details
+**TODO**: Describe each feature in details and give a simple example how to use it.